palgarob/miniRT/README.md

 ## ✨ Characteristics

-- As for us, we have chosen to use the [Phong reflection model](https://en.wikipedia.org/wiki/Phong_reflection_model), which lets the user change values like `diffuse`, `ambient`, `brightness`, `shininess` and `specular`.
+- As for us, we have chosen to use the [Phong reflection model](https://en.wikipedia.org/wiki/Phong_reflection_model), which lets the developer change values like `diffuse`, `ambient`, `brightness`, `shininess` and `specular`.

 - The cylinders that are generated do not have lids.
-This aspect is left undefined in the subject, so it is really up to the user's choice.
+This aspect is left undefined in the subject, so it is really up to the developer's choice.

 - Images will always have a ≈16/9 resolution.